pagkly/MagiskOnWaydroid/README.md

-# Gapps + Magisk on Waydroid 11 (WIP)
+# Gapps + Magisk on Waydroid BlissOS/LineageOS 18.1 Dev Image (Android 11)

 **Zygisk not yet working (No ETA)**

 ## Features
-- Forked [MagiskOnWSA](https://github.com/LSPosed/MagiskOnWSA) and modified to install Magisk and Gapps in Waydroid 11 system.img.
+- Forked [MagiskOnWSA](https://github.com/LSPosed/MagiskOnWSA) and modified to install Magisk and Pico OpenGapps in Waydroid 11 system.img.
 - Support all OpenGApps variants except for aroma (aroma does not support x86_64, please use super instead)